tbepler/topaz/README.md

   -o DESTDIR, --destdir DESTDIR
                         output directory
   -v, --verbose         verbose output
 ```

-## Model training
+### Model training

-### File formats
+#### File formats
 The training script requires a file listing the image file paths and another listing the particle coordinates.
 Coordinates index images from the top left.
-These files should be tabe delimited with headers as follows:
+These files should be tab delimited with headers as follows:

 image file list
 ```